mraveri/kiln-controller/docs/software_setup.md

 Navigating the script we make sure that:

 1. 3p1 enable the camera
+2. 3p4 enable SPI
+3. 3p5 enable I2C
-2. 5l2 to set the time zone
+4. 5l2 to set the time zone
-3. 6a1 to expand partition and use the full SD card
+5. 6a1 to expand partition and use the full SD card

 If you want to change the network name of the pi from the default raspberrypi you can edit the file: